frank038/webqam/README.md

 - glib python binding

 How to use:
-just execute qcamera.sh
+just execute webqam.sh
 or
-python3 qcamera.py
+python3 webqam.py

 Options:
-qcamera.sh WIDTH HEIGHT
+webqam.sh WIDTH HEIGHT
 or
-python3 qcamera.py WIDTH HEIGHT
+python3 webqam.py WIDTH HEIGHT

-WIDTH and HEIGHT is one of the resolutions supported by your webcam, otherwise the best resolution will be used.
+WIDTH and HEIGHT is one of the resolutions supported by your webcam, otherwise the saved resolution or the best resolution will be used.

 Mouse:
 - context menu with the right button

+Options:
+- video resolutions (supported by the webcams)
+- snapshot delay in seconds, from 0 (no delay) to 5
+- toggle window decoration

 Keyboard:
 - toggle window borders (Meta+t)